Learn the best way to raise money for your group.

-Groups can order product at a discounted price then sell it at a profit.
+Groups can order products at a discounted price and then sell them at a profit.
 The product is distributed to the students to sell to their supporters.
 Money is collected at the point of sale.

 - Items are easy to sell because they are less expensive.

-- People can see the product before they buy.
+- People can see the product before they buy it.